 Dog Boarding vs. Pet SittingBook Now

-Large pet-sitting businesses love to scare people about the "dangers" of boarding, and spend many millions of dollars in advertising trying to use those scare tactics and promote a false narrative.
+Large pet-sitting businesses such as Wag love to scare people about the "dangers" of boarding, and spend many millions of dollars in advertising trying to use those scare tactics and promote a false narrative.
 They want you to believe that your dog will get sick in boarding, and will be sitting in a cage for a week.

 The truth is that countless dogs come here for boarding, and consistently come home happy and healthy.
 They do not go home sick, and are only in their boarding suite for minor naps, for eating, and for sleeping at night.
 Otherwise, they are out and about with their friends.
 Their suites are spacious, and they can sleep on whatever bed you bring.